Ratre-ishwari/wedding-management/README.md

 ## Future Enhancements

-- **Payment Gateway**: Integrate a payment system for booking confirmation.
+- Implement OTP verification for user authentication
-- **User Reviews**: Allow users to leave reviews for wedding halls.
+- Create a separate page for vendors to manage their listings
-- **Admin Panel**: Admin interface for managing hall listings and user reports.
+- Implement lazy loading for improved performance and user experience

 ## Contributing